Coronavirus digest: Local lockdowns implemented in Spain and UK as cases rise | DW | 25.09.2020

 Over 1 million people in the Spanish capital are now required to stay in their neighborhoods and several cities in the UK have expanded restrictions on people meeting indoors.
 Read all the latest here.

-Authorities in Madrid on Friday announced expanded partial lockdowns in the Spanish capital, with restrictions now in place in 45 neighborhoods in Madrid covering more than 1 million people.
+Authorities in Madrid on Friday announced expanded partial lockdowns in the Spanish capital, with restrictions now in place in 45 neighborhoods covering more than 1 million people.

 Residents will be required to stay in their neighborhoods unless they have to go to work, to school or to the doctor.
 Bars, restaurants and businesses will remain open at reduced capacity.